 “Wearables may be able to play an important role in the early detection of infectious diseases by acting as an early warning system for our bodies,” said Eric Friedman, co-founder and CTO of Fitbit.
 “This research shows great promise to help us understand and detect COVID-19, but can also serve as a model for detecting other diseases and health conditions in the future.”

-The Health Metrics dashboard is available on Fitbit Charge 3, Charge 4, Inspire 2, Inspire HR, Ionic, Versa family, and Sense devices with a Premium membership.
+The Health Metrics dashboard is available with Fitbit Charge 2, Charge 3, Charge 4, Inspire 2, Inspire HR, Alta HR, Ionic, Versa family, and Sense devices with a Premium membership.
 Don’t have Fitbit Premium?
 Access a 90-day free trial here.
 (Free trial is activated upon device purchase.
 Valid payment method required.
 Cancel before free trial ends to avoid subscription fees.
 New Premium users only.
 Content and features subject to change.
 Subject to our terms for Paid Services.)

 ¹Not available in all markets.
 Significant changes in ambient temperature may negatively impact skin temperature tracking.